arkinem/tui-beds-uni-hackathon/scenarios/appointment.md

 One of the services the app allows customers to book is an appointment with one of our in-resort representatives - or reps.

 This feature has proven so popular that the resort team at head office have had to devise a way to limit the number of appointments booked via this method.
 On checkout within the app - the customer is required to play a game of Bulls & Cows (https://en.wikipedia.org/wiki/Bulls_and_Cows) - a precursor to the highly popular board game `mastermind`.

-If the correctly guess the hidden code in 6 or less guesses they are allowed to continue to book an appointment.
-Otherwise, they can no longer continue to book an appointment.
+If the customer cracks the hidden code in 6 or less guesses they are allowed to continue to book an appointment.
+Otherwise, they cannot book an appointment.
 Of course, the customer can just keep trying if they choose!

 You have been requested to implement the game.